radical-cybertools/radical.asyncflow/docs/exec_backends.md

 ```

 !!! note
-    Specifying `task_description` keys and values depends on the corresponding used `ExecutionBackend`.
-The example above reelect the usage of `RadicalExecutionBackend`.
+    Specifying `task_description` keys and values depends on the corresponding `ExecutionBackend used`.
+The example above reflects the usage of `RadicalExecutionBackend`.
-    For more information about what each task accpets as a resource parameters, please refer
+    For more information about what each task accepts as a resource parameters, please refer
     to the corresponding runtime system (`ExecutionBackend`) documentation.

 !!! note